griffithtp/one-terminal/CONTRIBUTING.md

 ### How templates are generated

-`scripts/extract-templates.ts` walks each source tree in the `SOURCES` array, applies an ordered substitution table to text files, and writes the results as `.ejs` files into `packages/create-one-terminal/templates/`.
+`scripts/extract-templates.ts` walks each source tree in the `SOURCES` array, applies an ordered substitution table to text files, and writes the results as `.ejs` files into `packages/create-one-terminal/templates/<overlay>/...`.
+Each `SOURCES` entry declares which overlay (`shared`, `enterprise`, or `standalone`) its files belong to.
+After processing live sources, the extractor copies every file under `packages/create-one-terminal/overlay-overrides/<overlay>/` verbatim into the matching `templates/<overlay>/` directory — these are the hand-authored files (slim Cargo.toml etc.) that have no live source equivalent.

-When `npm create one-terminal` runs, `packages/create-one-terminal/src/create/render.ts` walks those `.ejs` files, renders them through EJS with a `ScaffoldContext` object, and writes the output to the new workspace directory.
+When `npm create one-terminal` runs, `packages/create-one-terminal/src/create/render.ts` walks the overlays in order (`shared/` first, then `<variant>/`), renders each `.ejs` file through EJS with a `ScaffoldContext` object, and writes the output to the new workspace directory.
+When the same destination path appears in both overlays, the variant overlay wins.

 **EJS was chosen over Handlebars** because Rust source files, TOML, and Tauri JSON configs all use `{{` / `}}` extensively.
 EJS uses `<%= %>` delimiters which have no conflict.